Table of Contents

 Tracking calories gets easier with time

 So how much time does it take to track all of these calories?
-If you have never tracked calories, macronutrients (protein, carbs, fats), or micronutrients (sodium, potassium, etc), this seems like a monumental task when first starting.
+If you have never tracked calories, macronutrients (protein, carbohydrates, fats), or micronutrients (sodium, potassium, etc), this seems like a monumental task when first starting.
 Initially it can take time to find foods in the databases and figure out how to scan things properly.
 It can seem like a nuisance to do this when eating out and estimating what is in a certain meal.
 However, most people eat most of the same foods on a day-to-day or at least week-to-week basis.
 Thankfully, after recording foods or meals once you can simply pick that same selection when you eat the food again and that saves a lot of time.
 Once you do this for a few days to a week it becomes much easier and faster.

 Tip: There are several apps to aid in tracking calories and other nutrients.
 One example is MyFitnessPal.
 If you are tech savvy, I suggest installing it (or a different app of your choice) and experimenting; you can easily scan barcodes from packages to upload nutrition content once you get the hang of it.
 Another app I will mention is Cronometer, which is free and can do a more comprehensive job of compiling micronutrients (micronutrients are discussed in Lesson 9).
 Feel free to try several apps and see which one you prefer.
 The food databases are another source of potential pitfalls; entries may not exactly match what you are eating and may be inaccurate if uploaded by casual users incorrectly.